Sonnet 93

 From Olduvai to burning Arab sands,

-Across Ukranian Steppes I wandered too;
+Across Ukrainian Steppes I wandered too;

 By Khazar fires I warmed my frozen hands.